joelbeckham/joelbeckham.com/content/post/2012-02-25-ckeditor-for-wordpress-using-https-when-its-not-suppose-to.md

     </div>

     <p>
-      I found that $_SERVER['HTTPS'] was set to &#8216;off', which would still cause the if statement to be true.
+      I found that $_SERVER['HTTPS'] was set to 'off', which would still cause the if statement to be true.
 Weird.
     </p>

     <p>